Azure/reddog-aks-workshop/docs/cheatsheets/cluster-upgrade-cheatsheet.md

     **Bonus Tasks:**
 7. Enable Automatic Uprades to the 'patch' channel and set a Planned Maintenance Window (preview) for Saturdays at 1am
-8. Ubuntu will automatically apply some patches to the OS which require reboot.
-Enable automated node patch reboots with [Kured](https://docs.microsoft.com/en-us/azure/aks/node-updates-kured)

 ### Increase the Red Dog UI deployment replica count to 2